NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 >      Note that this step may broke the existing docker environment.
 >
-> - Test whether the GPU running exvironment is successfully configured:
+> - Test whether the GPU running environment is successfully configured:
 >
 >   ```docker run --help | grep -i gpus  ```
 >